rayfok/sse_scim/README.md

-# paper-details-on-demand
+# distant supervision for Scim models
-Code for exploration of https://docs.google.com/document/d/1VFXd4FGdsve7bWd_1IwmKVIsQWjBr65l3TBHIzGDMaU
+Code for weak labeling of full-text scientific documents for significant statements and statement facet classification.